 Over two weeks of incessant fighting, the 15,000-man division suffered 3,000 killed in action, 6,000 wounded and thousands of severe frostbite cases.
 But they accomplished their goal and destroyed several Chinese divisions in the process.
 Many credited their very survival to Tootsie Rolls.
 Surviving Marines called themselves “The Chosin Few.”

 In L.I.N.K.S. you’ll learn about the Marine Corps’ history, culture, and how to navigate through your time at your installation and with the Marine Corps.
-So this Halloween when you’re passing out treats, or see veterans handing out tootsie rolls, think of how sweet those little chocolate snacks were to the “Chosin Few.”
+Next time you pass the candy isle and see tootsie rolls, think of how sweet those little chocolate snacks were to the “Chosin Few.”

 If you would like to learn more historical facts about the Marine Corps, click here to find a L.I.N.K.S. class near you.
 We offer special classes for children and teenagers too!